Thought Moments (2004) by Michael Simon Toon.

 Moments is on Facebook.
 You can watch an alternative version of this film

-I also made another short film which I co-produced with Dr Rachel Armstrong, of a basic physiochemical reaction with just a few ‘ingredients’ which exhibits recognizable life-like
+I also made another short film that I co-produced with Dr Rachel Armstrong, of a basic physiochemical reaction with just a few ‘ingredients’ which exhibits recognizable life-like

 behaviors, remarkably similar to our own: Protocell